tableau/connector-plugin-sdk/docs/dialect.md

 The identifier generation can include restrictions by character, casing and length.
 This is primarily used in table name mangling.

 **id-allowed-characters** <br/>
 Comprehensive list of characters which can be used in identifiers.
 Any character that isn't allowed is replaced with `_`.
+There is no restriction by default.

 **id-case** <br/>
 Normalize the identifier casing.
 If this element is omitted the identifier casing is not changed.